-• Resource fields (CM version 6.10 and up, only if CM.Resource Pool is active) These are the data fields which are used to define the data model for the resource data.
+• Resource fields (CM version 6.10 and up)

+These are the data fields which are used to define the data model for the resource data.
 They also determine the GUI design of the Web Client.

 Resource fields are never defined on a single-field basis, but always in Resource Field Groups.